ibm-cloud-docs/apps/patterns.md

 ## Microservice
 {: #microservice}

-Microservice projects provide the foundation for building backend microservices, including a basic health endpoint and REST API.
-Generated projects contain all the dependencies required both for the microservice itself, as well as for any attached cloud service.
+Microservice apps provide the foundation for building backend microservices, including a basic health endpoint and REST API.
+Generated apps contain all the dependencies required both for the microservice itself, as well as for any attached cloud service.

 There are several micro-service starter kits that you can choose from depending on your language and framework requirements.
 You can find starter kits for Microservice pattern on the [{{site.data.keyword.cloud_notm}} App Service developer dashboard](https://console.bluemix.net/developer/appservice/dashboard).

 ## Mobile
 {: #mobile}

-Mobile projects are different from the other patterns because they have a significant client-side component.
+Mobile apps are different from the other patterns because they have a significant client-side component.
 The pattern may include direct connection to mobile services like push notifications, authentication, and mobile analytics, known as Mobile Backend as a Service or MBaaS pattern, or may have a dedicated [Backend for Frontend](#bff).

 {{site.data.keyword.cloud_notm}} offers several mobile starter kits for iOS Swift, Android, and Cordova.
 You can find starter kits for Mobile pattern on the [{{site.data.keyword.cloud_notm}} Mobile developer dashboard](https://console.bluemix.net/developer/mobile/dashboard).